wsafight/fixi/README.md

 Finally, when the swap and any associated View Transitions have completed, the `fx:swapped` event will be triggered on the element.

-#### Example
+#### Complete Example

-Here is an example using all the attributes available in fixi:
+Here is an complete example using all the attributes available in fixi:

 ```html
 <button fx-action="/demo" fx-method="GET"
         fx-target="#output" fx-swap="innerHTML"
         fx-trigger="click">